uberbruns/UBBMarkup/readme.md

 UBBMarkup
 =========

 UBBMarkup makes mixing PHP and HTML easy by staying in the world of PHP.
-UBB Markup is a slim template engine, but has no own syntax.
+UBBMarkup is a slim template engine, but has no own syntax.

 I started this project because mixing PHP and HTML drove me nuts.
 I don't like escaping and I don't like to end and begin the php parts of one file.
 But I also don't want to use a third language extra for templateing.
 So this is my take on it.